luismiguelfeijoo/banking-project/README.md

 * Adding a better way to handle login
 * Making logs more robust on exceptions

-If you've come down all the way here don't forget to let me know your thoughts!🤓
+If you've come all the way here, remember to let me know your thoughts!🤓